Weezer (Blue Album)

-Weezer (commonly known as the Blue Album) is the debut studio album by American rock band Weezer, released on May 10, 1994, by DGC Records.
-It was produced by Ric Ocasek.
+Weezer (commonly known as The Blue Album) is the debut studio album by the American rock band Weezer, released on May 10, 1994, by DGC Records.
+It was produced by Ric Ocasek of the Cars.

-Weezer formed in Los Angeles in 1992, and initially struggled to engage audiences, who were more interested in grunge.
-In November, they recorded a demo, The Kitchen Tape, which brought them to the attention of DGC owner Geffen Records.
-Urged to choose a producer instead of self-producing, Weezer selected Ocasek for his work with the Cars.
+Weezer was formed in Los Angeles, California in 1992, and initially struggled to engage audiences, who were more interested in grunge rock.
+The band recorded a demo, The Kitchen Tape, which brought them to the attention of DGC owner Geffen Records.
+Weezer selected Ocasek to produce because of his work with the Cars.
 Most of the album was recorded at Electric Lady Studios in New York City between August and September 1993.
 The group treated the guitars and bass as a single, 10-string instrument, playing in unison.
 Guitarist Jason Cropper was fired during recording, as the band felt he was threatening their chemistry; he was replaced by Brian Bell.

-Weezer was supported by the singles "Undone – The Sweater Song", "Buddy Holly", and "Say It Ain't So", whose music videos became MTV hits.
-It reached number sixteen on the US Billboard 200, and was certified triple platinum in 1995.
-It remains Weezer's best-selling album, having sold at least 3.3 million copies in the U.S. and over 15 million copies worldwide by 2009.
-It received critical acclaim, and in 2020 Rolling Stone ranked it number 294 on its updated list of The 500 Greatest Albums of All Time.
+Weezer was supported by the singles "Undone – The Sweater Song", "Buddy Holly", and "Say It Ain't So", which were accompanied by music videos.
+The album received critical acclaim and reached number sixteen on the Billboard 200, and was certified 5× Platinum by the Recording Industry Association of America (RIAA) in 2024.
+It remains Weezer's best-selling album, with more than 15 million copies sold worldwide by 2009.
+It has been named one of the best albums of the 1990s by several publications.
+In 2020, Rolling Stone ranked it number 294 on its list of the "500 Greatest Albums of All Time".

 Background

-Weezer was formed on February 14, 1992, in Los Angeles by singer and guitarist Rivers Cuomo, drummer Patrick Wilson, bassist Matt Sharp, and guitarist Jason Cropper.
+Weezer was formed on February 14, 1992, in Los Angeles by singer and guitarist Rivers Cuomo, drummer Pat Wilson, bassist Matt Sharp, and guitarist Jason Cropper.
 Although they performed future hits including "Undone – The Sweater Song" and "Say It Ain't So", Cuomo said they struggled to engage audiences, who wanted to see grunge bands instead.

 In an effort to create buzz around Los Angeles, Weezer recorded a demo, The Kitchen Tape.
 This attracted attention from major-label A&R reps looking for alternative rock bands to perform on the same bill as That Dog.
 Weezer were signed to DGC Records on June 26, 1993, by Todd Sullivan, an A&R rep from Geffen Records.